 The City of Charlotte has a duty to implement plans for various aspects and areas of the community.
-Unlike many plans developed across the country, the neighborhood, community and system-wide plans created in Charlotte should not sit on a shelf and collect dust.
+Unlike many plans developed across the country, the neighborhood, community and systemwide plans created in Charlotte should not sit on a shelf and collect dust.
 Instead, they are calls to action that guide and propel investment and transformation in the community.
-Charlotte has not had a Comprehensive Plan to guide growth and development community-wide since 1975.
+Charlotte has not had a Comprehensive Plan to guide growth and development communitywide since 1975.
 A comprehensive plan is a blueprint for a city's next phase, a statement on a community's character, and a guiding light for determining a community's goals and aspirations for the future.

 The Charlotte Future 2040 Comprehensive Plan is our shared, comprehensive vision to guide the Queen City's growth over the next 20 years.
-Now that it has been adopted, the Plan is the foundation for strategic policy, equitable investment in infrastructure, and regulatory tools such as the Unified Development Ordinance.
-The planning process was guided by a focus on equitable growth and by the residents of Charlotte coming together to prioritize what is most important to us.
+Once adopted, the Plan will be the foundation for strategic policy, equitable investment in infrastructure, and new regulatory tools such as the Unified Development Ordinance.
+The planning process has been guided by a focus on equitable growth and by the residents of Charlotte coming together to prioritize what is most important to us.
 As a community-driven Plan, it seeks to address the inequities of the past, and unite the city around a shared set of goals for our future.